-MLB and opioids: Eric Kay trial spilled secrets, but is this baseball’s next drug scandal?
+Trial spilled secrets of players’ abuse, but are opioids really MLB’s next drug scandal?

 But unlike in other drug cases, there appeared to be little interest in following the fentanyl-laced pill up the supply chain.
 Court testimony suggested Kay, who used the same drugs that he distributed to Skaggs and other players, didn’t profit from the practice.

 Federal agents testified about Kay’s suspected source, a dealer they knew as “Ashley Smith.”
-But they acknowledged that name was probably a pseudonym and that they did not follow up on the identity or whereabouts of Smith, whose “burner” phone was deactivated following Skaggs’s death.
+But they acknowledged that that name was probably a pseudonym and that they did not follow up on the identity or whereabouts of Smith, whose “burner” phone was deactivated following Skaggs’s death.

 Kay’s lawyer, Michael Molfetta, claimed the apparent lack of pursuit of Smith was evidence that federal authorities were satisfied with the publicity inherent in a case implicating Kay, a team employee whom Molfetta described as a lackey for the players.